GitTools/GitVersion/docs/input/docs/learn/branching-strategies/githubflow/examples.md

 ## Release Branches

-Release branches are used for major and minor releases to stabilize a RC (Release Candidate) or to integrate features (in parallel) targeting different iterations.
+Release branches are used for major, minor and patch releases to stabilize a RC (Release Candidate) or to integrate features/hotfixes (in parallel) targeting different iterations.
 Release branches are taken from `main` and will be merged back afterwards.
 Finally the `main` branch is tagged with the released version.